stjudecloud/rfcs/text/atacseq-workflow.md

 ![Library preparation schematic](../resources/atacseq-workflow/tn5.jpeg) [2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/)

 ATAC-Seq libraries are prone to contamination with mitochondrial DNA, typical analyses ignore or remove reads from mitochondria.
+This is due to there being no peaks of interest in the mitochondrial genome.
 In addition, duplicate reads, low-quality, multi-mapping, and unmapped reads are typically removed from analysis.

 # Specification